utdata/rwd-mastery-assignments/ed-school-ratings/README.md

 This section will cover downloading and understanding the data.
 Below you'll find a link to the specified tool to use to find the answers.

 ## Downloading data

+> 2019 ratings have been released since this writing.
+We could continue with 2018, or adjust for 2019.

 - Start at the [2018 Accountability Ratings site](https://tea.texas.gov/2018accountability.aspx).
 - Look for (and use) the [Data Download](https://rptsvr1.tea.texas.gov/perfreport/account/2018/download.html) link.